-- Please do not eat or drink anything (except water) for 1 hour before your appointment. - We encourage you to drink plenty of water both before and after the scan (approximately 4 to 5 glasses), as this helps to flush the tracer through your body.
+- You may eat as normal prior to your scan and take any medication as usual. - We encourage you to stay hydrated both before and after the scan, as this helps to flush the tracer through your body.
 You may continue to go to the toilet as usual before your scan.